 When it comes to Monet’s winter landscapes, choosing a single artwork to represent his impressive repertoire can be a challenging task.
 Throughout his career, Monet painted over 140 snowy landscapes!
 One of his earliest works, The Magpie, stands out as not only one of his most renowned but also a representative of the Realist and Japanese influences that defined his early art.

 “The Magpie”, Monet, 1869

-While the style is still reminiscent of Courbet’s rural scenes, with great effort spent on detailing and narration of the scene, we can observe the beginning of Monet’s chromatic journey by comparing it to his earliest winter landscape, “A Cart on the Snowy Road at Honfleur.”
-Painted only three years later, the evolution of Monet’s sensitivity toward light and color is already evident.
-“The Magpie” is much brighter and vivid with the sunny snow being almost blinding: the illusion of contrast is now achieved by juxtaposing warm and cold hues, rather than with the traditional light/dark monochromatic shading.
-In fact, the artwork is considered one of the earliest examples of Monet’s colored shadows, the unorthodox technique that will define Impressionism and forever change Modern painting.
+“The Magpie,” painted in 1869, while still reminiscent of Courbet’s rural scenes, shows the beginning of Monet’s chromatic journey.
+We can observe the evolution of Monet’s sensitivity toward light and color by comparing it to his earliest winter landscape, “A Cart on the Snowy Road at Honfleur,” painted only three years earlier.
+“The Magpie” is much brighter and more vivid, with the sunny snow almost blinding.
+The illusion of contrast is now achieved by juxtaposing warm and cold hues, rather than with the traditional light/dark monochromatic shading.
+In fact, the artwork is considered one of the earliest examples of Monet’s colored shadows, an unorthodox technique that would define Impressionism and forever change Modern painting.

 The Impressionists used the whiteness and reflectivity of snowy landscapes to investigate “the problem of shadows,” the way the perception of color changes according to the light condition and the juxtaposed colors.
 This new approach was inspired by Goethe’s “Theory of Colours” published in 1810, which put forward the possibility of the subjectivity of perception in color theory.
 During their first-hand outdoor observations, Impressionist artists noted that shadows are not desaturated colors as many painters used to believe: instead, they are a multitude of hues affected by the light and the environment.